Rewatching ST:TNG after almost 20 years.

 I enjoyed seeing the awkwardness at the beginning of Dr. Crusher’s friendship with Picard, and I can see why TNG really started to gel for me after Gates McFadden returned.

-I remember being very interested in the Riker / Data relationship.
+I remember being very interested in the Riker/Data relationship.
 Their meeting on the holodeck was a sign the series would take on more of an ensemble tone, very different from classic Trek.
 And the scene with “The Admiral” was just right.

 I was expecting another return to the courtroom setting — the story resolved very quickly.
 DeLancie ended up having a lot more fun with Q as Q got more omnipotent, so this first encounter with Q was jarring.

 I am glad that Troi would soon start to demonstrate some professional distance while reporting the emotions she experiences while on the job.
 Again, yes, I get that this new half-human character would be seeking out and exploring emotions, but it is her job.
-It was a little painful to watch the scenes where we watch Troi experience emotions, then listen as she struggles to put those emotions into words, and then watch again as the other characters struggle to construct a plan based on those words.
+It was a little painful to sit through multiple scenes where we watch Troi experience emotions, then listen as she struggles to put those emotions into words, and then watch again as the other characters struggle to construct a plan based on those words.

 So, in the “trained Starfleet officers demonstrating momentary but colossally public and completely gratuitous lapses of judgement so the audience understands their inner struggles” category, we have